Amor Domina Vincit

 Keel stood before the culmination of his madness… much like the Rei-quarium in NERV, Keel had his own for another.
 A loud set of tones from his left told him the process was almost completed.
 A cylinder of metal lowered before him with tubes and wires connected above, spiraling upward to some unseen machina.
 The slow motion of the tube rather reminded Keel of a funeral procession.
 In a way this was close, as the occupant would have already been dead for some time.
 If the process worked as well as Keel hoped, he'd have the perfect weapon in which to complete the final stage of the plan.

-"Keel," he said dispassionately as he sat there with an arm draped over one knee.
+"Keel," he said dispassionately as he sat there with an arm draped over one knee, only now opening his eyes.
 "I see I've been pulled back somehow."

-"Indeed Tabris you have," Keel replied preferring to use his angelic name rather than his given Lilim name.
+"Indeed, Tabris you have," Keel replied preferring to use his angelic name rather than his given Lilim name.
 He looked at his PDA which showed the artifact in his office.
 Tabris's name stayed lit despite his resurrection.
-"And I see my experiment proved successful."
+"And I see my experiment has proven successful."

 "I was dead," Tabris noted.
 "My part of the seal is broken.
 But why have you brought me back?"

-"Ikari failed," he replied immediately.
-"I need you to find the fifteenth."
+"Ikari has failed," he replied immediately.
+"I need you to find and eliminate the fifteenth."

 "I see," Tabris replied.
-"So my life is contingent upon my cooperation then."
+"So, my new life is contingent upon my cooperation then."

 "You think you are being coerced?"